vmstio/docs/content/rules/process.md

 ### SPAM

-Clear and obvious SPAM, should be actioned by suspending the offending account.
+Clear and obvious SPAM should be actioned by suspending the offending account.

-Examples of clear and obvious might be new accounts, or accounts from other servers that:
+Examples of clear and obvious might be new accounts or accounts from other servers that:

 * Post links to external sites for pornography, cryptocurrency, gambling, or illegal content.
 * Post in excess, particularly if they appear automated.